-During the year ended December 31, 2021, cash provided by financing activities was \$19.3 million, which consisted entirely of the proceeds from the exercise of options to purchase common stock and issuance of shares pursuant to our employee stock purchase plan ("ESPP").
+During the year ended December 31, 2022, net cash provided by financing activities was \$310.7 million, which consisted of \$296.2 million in net cash proceeds from our follow-on offering completed in October 2022 and \$14.5 million in proceeds from the exercise of options to purchase common stock and issuance of shares pursuant to our employee stock purchase plan.

-Years ended December 31, 2020 and 2019
+Years ended December 31, 2021 and 2020

 Refer to "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources" in our 2020 Annual Report on Form 10-K for a discussion of the cash flows for the years ended December 31, 2020 and 2019.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources" in our 2021 Annual Report on Form 10-K for a discussion of the cash flows for the years ended December 31, 2021 and 2020.